CrackedPolishedBlackstoneBricksMC/jargrep/random-test-data/README.md

 Assorted fun jars to search on.

+Some of them have been put in a subdirectory just to test the subdirectory behavior.

 # components.jar

 The "OSU CSE components", class library from a Java programming course at school.